-Reading the article below I had one of those "well, duh!" moments...
+Reading the article below I had one of those "Well, duh!" moments...
 I mean, really, what adult would allow the most sensitive 1/3 - 3/4 of their clitoris or penis to be ripped, torn, and sliced apart from their body with just a few Tylenol?!
 Come on now...
 And here we are talking about babies -- newborn babies -- who, physiological research shows, have extremely heightened senses and perceptions of touch, feeling, and pain.
 They must, after all - their eye sight is not that great.
 They cannot defend themselves.
 They are helpless newborn mammals relying on their sensation and touch receptors to tell them who is 'mom' and who is not.
 And above all, they are relying on MOM to protect them from people wishing to do them harm - like those who wish to forcibly strap them down and horrifically amputate healthy, functioning body organs via knife from their tender tiny bodies.

-Dr. Mark Reiss, long time physician and executive vice president of the esteemed, Doctors Opposing Circumcision, discusses ample research which shows us that even those babies who don't scream and cry while being cut apart - even the 4% who do receive anesthesia - still show significant and detrimental physiological changes in body and brain activity.
+Dr. Mark Reiss, long time physician and member of Doctors Opposing Circumcision, discusses ample research which shows us that even those babies who don't scream and cry while being cut apart - even the 4% who do receive anesthesia - still show significant and detrimental physiological changes in body and brain activity.
 Those who do not scream bloody murder show (on neurological scans) to be lapsing into a state of neurogenic shock and/or coma (which can sometimes occur immediately).
 To the untrained eye (i.e. the parent who says 'my baby didn't cry') it appears as though the baby has just fallen asleep...
 How blind we sometimes are.

 Let me pose this question: